leaf-lab-utoronto/leaf-lab-utoronto.github.io/content/event/new-students-2025-09-01/index.md

       title: bar
       text: foo
 ---
-Welcome to new graduate students Sebastian Aegidius, Alex Pleava, <a href="/author/chenyang-cao">Chenyang Cao</a>, and Mozhgan Pourkeshavarz!
+Welcome to new graduate students Sebastian Aegidius, <a href="/author/chenyang-cao">Chenyang Cao</a>, Alex Pleava, and <a href="/author/mozhgan-pourkeshavarz">Mozhgan Pourkeshavarz</a>!